Oxford

 • To reference more than one item in a footnote, order them alphabetically by author and separate the citation with a semi-colon.
 E.g. Bill Gammage, The Biggest Estate on Earth: How Aborigines Made Australia (Crows Nest, NSW: Allen & Unwin, 2011), 102; Rex Wild and Patricia Anderson, Ampe Akelyernemane Meke Mekarle “Little Children are Sacred”: Report of the Northern Territory Board of Inquiry into the Protection of Aboriginal Children from Sexual Abuse 2007 (2007), <http://www.inquirysaac.nt.gov.au/pdf/bipacsa_final_report.pdf>, 107, accessed 10 Dec.
 2012.

 • Footnotes are normally set in a smaller font size than that used in the body of the essay.
-The actual footnote number appearing at the bottom of the page is not superscripted.
+The corresponding footnote number appearing at the bottom of the page can be superscript OR in line with text.
+Choose one way and be consistent.

 • Spelling – always spell author names and titles of sources as they appear on the source, even if the spelling seems incorrect or is not proper English grammar (i.e. American spelling of words without the ‘u’, etc.).